evanroane/evanroane.github.io/index.md

 	<div class="medium-9 large-7 small-centered column">
 		<div class="panel radius mvl">
 			<p>
-			Evan Roane is apprentice software developer at Nashville Software School where he focuses on JavaScript and C#.
+			Evan Roane is an apprentice software developer at Nashville Software School where he focuses on JavaScript and C#.
 On the side, he works as a tutor assisting students in writing Skills, reading Skills, and standardized test preparation.
 When Evan is not programming or working, he loves to run, hike, cook, read, and practice yoga.
 			</p>
 		</div>
 	</div>